harischatzianastasiou/Data-Grouping-Algorithms-Snaps/README.md

     - A Raspberry Pi and Ubuntu Core software are chosen as the IoT environment that can be used to implement the proposed system.

-    - A monitoring python snap application is created ([psuitl-process-monitoring-snap](https://snapcraft.io/psutil-process-monitoring-snap)), in order to capture device resource usage.
+    - A monitoring python snap application is created ([psuitl-process-monitoring-snap][1]), in order to capture device resource usage.

     - Normal and abnormal behaviour of the device is simulated to collect measurements corresponding to different operations.
-        - For the simulation of the normal behavior we created flasktemp and mystartup-snap.
+        - For the simulation of the normal behavior we created [flasktemp][2] and mystartup-snap.
 Flasktemp is a weather python snap application using flask web framework.
 Mystartup-snap is a snap bash script, to automatically run the weather python snap application when the device starts.
-        - For the simulation of the abnormal behavior we created pyflooder-flasktemp, an HTTP Flood python script that could stop the webpage used in 'flasktemp'.
+        - For the simulation of the abnormal behavior we created [pyflooder-flasktemp][3], an HTTP Flood python script that could stop the webpage used in 'flasktemp'.

     - DenStream is chosen as the algorithm for clustering the measurements.
 DenStream, was chosen as it uses a pioneering mechanism to detect groups in a stream, by which it keeps in memory specific points.
 Unlike other clustering algorithms, it aims for an approximate result, and focuses on lightweight clustering.